Reviewing Southern Missouri Bancorp (SMBC) & Its Peers

 |0.95%

-This is a breakdown of current ratings and price targets for Southern Missouri Bancorp and its competitors, as provided by MarketBeat.com.
+This is a summary of current ratings for Southern Missouri Bancorp and its rivals, as reported by MarketBeat.com.

 |Sell Ratings